mmckegg/adsr/README.md

 Release time in seconds.

+### node.value (get/set)

+The target value of the attack portion of envelope.

 ### node.startValue (get/set)

-The start value which will ramp to the initial AudioParam value over time specified by `node.attack`.
+The start value which will ramp to `node.value` over time specified by `node.attack`.
 Defaults to 0.

 ### node.endValue (get/set)